yuzawa-san/googolplex-theater/README.md

 Currently the device name and settings are printed to the screen.
 Customize the listener handler to do as you wish.

-Host your modified file via HTTP on your hosting provider of choice.
+Host your modified file via HTTPS on your hosting provider of choice.
 Then point your new custom receiver application towards that page's URL.

 Pass your APP_ID in as a command line argument when you run, and your receiver will be loaded up.